keptn/community/mentorship/gsod/2022/project-ideas.md

 We want to introduce separate documentation for different Keptn user roles: administrators, end-users, and developers.
-We suggest to work together to regroup the content so that the new structure is introduced.
+We suggest working together to regroup the content so that the new structure is introduced.

 #### New reference pages